discordjs/guide/guide/interactions/buttons.md

 ### The interactionCreate event

-To receive a `ButtonInteraction` event, attach an `interactionCreate` event listener to your client and use the `Interaction#isButton()` type guard to make sure you only receive buttons:
+To receive a <DocsLink path="class/ButtonInteraction"/> event, attach an <DocsLink path="class/Client?scrollTo=e-interactionCreate"/> event listener to your client and use the <DocsLink path="class/BaseInteraction?scrollTo=isButton"/> type guard to make sure you only receive buttons:

 ```js {2}
 client.on('interactionCreate', interaction => {